Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 Marketing and User Acquisition Trends

-For mobile gaming marketing teams, the ad market in 2024–25 changes how UA, creative production, and budget planning should be done.
+For mobile gaming marketing teams, the 2025 ad market reshapes how UA, creative production, and budget planning should be done.
 The numbers below show where to focus efforts and why.

 1. Rapid Growth in Advertisers and Creatives